ericmjl/llamabot/docs/cli/notebook.md

 This will create a new file at `/path/to/notebook_explained.ipynb` in the same directory as the original.

+## Recommended Usage

+We recommend that your notebook comprise code cells exclusively.
+That said, leave comments within your code cells as they'll be picked up by the LLM and can be factored into the explanation.

+Any existing markdown cells will be skipped in the explanation process.

+After all, the goal here is to free you up to focus on coding and thinking about the logic of your model, not to have to worry about documenting it!

 ## Conclusion

 Using the LlamaBot Notebook CLI, you can easily provide clear explanations for Jupyter notebook code cells, making them accessible to non-technical audiences.
 This tool is particularly useful for educators, data scientists, or anyone needing to demystify code logic in a simple and engaging way.